Board of Directors

 John Hanley | Treasurer

-John is the Director of Finance of the Downtown San Diego Partnership Clean and Safe Program.
-This program is a Property and Business Improvement District ("PBID") that provides services in the downtown area of San Diego.
-His prior professional experience has been in the hospitality industry and he worked in management at hotels and resorts for 20 years.
-He is a co-leader of the Friends of 47th Street Canyon since June 2009 and participates in monthly canyon cleanups in collaboration with the City of San Diego Park and Recreation Department and I Love A Clean San Diego.
-John sits on the Executive Committee and is a Board Member of the City Heights Business Association since May 2009 and currently is the Treasurer.
-Additionally he is very active in the Facelifts (neighborhood restoration) that take place in City Heights.
+- John is VP of Finance/Administration for the The Downtown San Diego Partnership (DSDP).
+DSDP is the leading advocate for the branding, revitalization, economic vitality, and growth of Downtown San Diego.
+They are a member-based, non-profit organization committed to the success of San Diego’s vibrant and world-class urban center.
+It also includes the Clean & Safe program, a Property and Business Improvement District (PBID), providing services to five downtown neighborhoods His prior professional experience has been in the hospitality industry and he worked in management at hotels and resorts for 20 years.
+He is the leader of the Friends of Olivia/47th Street Canyon since June 2009 and participates in monthly canyon cleanups in collaboration with the City of San Diego Park and Recreation Department and I Love A Clean San Diego.
 He has lived in San Diego since 1988 and appreciates the natural beauty and great weather that San Diego has to offer.

-As one of the leaders of the Friends of Normal Heights Canyons, Kevin Johnston volunteers to help organize restoration, environmental planning, and hikes in the canyons.
-He works as a Land Use/Environmental Planner for the County of San Diego Department of Planning and Land Use – Regulatory Division.
+- Kevin has enjoyed volunteering with the Friends of Ruffin Canyon and the Friends of Normal Heights Canyons over the last decade on cleanup days, invasive plant removal, native plant restoration projects, and community outreach.
+He works as a Land Use/Environmental Planner for the County of San Diego – Planning & Development Services.
 Kevin has a B.A. in Geography from Michigan State University and a Master’s Degree (MCP) in City Planning from San Diego State University.
-Kevin enjoys hikes throughout the County, and is also a member of the Cuyamaca State Park Volunteer Trail Maintenance Unit.
+Kevin enjoys hikes throughout the County, and has also worked with the Cuyamaca State Park Volunteer Trails Maintenance Unit.
 Earlier in his career, Kevin served as a high school teacher for five years in the Detroit and Chicago Public School Districts.
 He taught courses in Travel and Tourism, Geography, and Computer Technology at Golightly Career and Technical Center and Tilden High School.